 All-in I've had one success under my belt and (at least) four failures...just about par for the course for this line of work I imagine.
 I'm confident that each "failure" was a necessary step in the education that would ultimately lead to future successes.

 Of course, not everyone follows this exact path, but I would wager to bet that most successful entrepreneurs have their own early train wreck, lessons learned at another startup and (at least) one other "failure" before becoming the successful founder that you see today.

 As you read my blog you can (at least) know that my thoughts are informed by many years and many stumbles.

 As they say...

 Good judgment comes from experience.
 Experience comes from bad judgment.

-On top of all of this, I've had thousands of advice sessions over coffee with founders in the last few years.
-I also started officially advising a handful of startups a few years ago.
+On top of all of this, I've had thousands of casual advice sessions over coffee with founders in the last few years.
+I also officially advise a handful of startups that have raised a great deal of venture capital and had some large exits.
 So (in addition to my personal experiences) I've also had many years of advising other founders.